AbductiveLearning/ABLkit/docs/README.rst

 ABL-Package
 ===========

-**ABL-Package** is an open source library for **Abductive Learning**.
+**ABL-Package** is an open source library for **Abductive Learning (ABL)**.
-Abductive learning (ABL) is a novel paradigm that integrates machine learning and logical reasoning in a unified framework.
+ABL is a novel paradigm that integrates machine learning and logical reasoning in a unified framework.
 It is suitable for tasks where both data and (logical) domain knowledge are available.

 Key Features of ABL-Package: